Avi Lewis: Political beginnings

+In May 2021, Lewis was nominated as the NDP's candidate for West Vancouver—Sunshine Coast—Sea to Sky Country, British Columbia for the 2021 Canadian federal election, which was subsequently called for September 20, 2021.
+Lewis' run for federal parliament was endorsed by environmentalist David Suzuki, and actress Jane Fonda.
+He received 25.63% of the vote, the NDP's best result in the riding, but still came in third behind incumbent Liberal Patrick Weiler and Conservative John Weston.

+In September 2024, Lewis was acclaimed as the NDP candidate in Vancouver Centre for the 2025 Canadian federal election.
+He placed third, behind incumbent Liberal Hedy Fry and Conservative Elaine Allan, as the NDP lost the majority of its seats in the House of Commons and official party status.

 Leap Manifesto

 In September 2015, Lewis, Naomi Klein, and others launched the Leap Manifesto, which proposed broad changes to Canadian society and economics in order to respond to climate change through a policy framework that also addressed issues of wealth and income inequality, racism, and colonialism in hopes of influencing the policy debate during the 2015 Canadian federal election campaign.
-In 2016, Lewis spearheaded a motion at the NDP's federal election which would have had the party endorse the manifesto.
+The oil and gas provisions within the manifesto were criticized by Rachel Notley's Alberta NDP government.
+In 2016, Lewis spearheaded a motion at the NDP's federal convention in Edmonton, Alberta, which would have had the party endorse the manifesto.
 In the end, the motion was amended to refer the manifesto to constituency associations for debate.
 Lewis and other manifesto signatories launched an organization to promote the manifesto's vision in 2017, called The Leap, which operated until 2021 and was a key convenor of Canada's Pact for a Green New Deal in 2019.